dps923/winter2017/notes/week_04/README.md

 Fixed coordinates are not adaptable to different screen sizes and orientations.
 Auto Layout is the name for the iOS rule-based layout system, which uses sets of constraints which you will specify.

-Constraints: rules that specify how UIViews are positioned (i.e. 20 points from the left edge, align the top edge with the top of the superview)
+Constraints: rules that specify how UIViews are positioned (i.e. 20 points from the left edge, align the top edge with the top of the superview).

 > Tip: the `UIView.superview` is the the name of the containing view, that is, if UIView A's superview is UIView B, then B.subviews contains A.